Bischoff/wozmania/README.md

 ## Goal

-WozMania tries to be a very fast Apple ]\[ simulator, at the expense of portability.
+WozMania tries to be a very fast Apple ]\[ emulator, at the expense of portability.
 It is written mostly in ARM 64 assembler, and uses Linux system calls.
 It has been tested on Raspberry Pi.

 ## What is Done

-WozMania 0.2, as of 2022-07-10, emulates:
+WozMania 0.2, as of 2022-07-14, emulates:

 * a 6502 processor, no decimal mode;
 * an Apple ]\[ keyboard;
+* video output:
-* video output in text mode, 40 and 80 columns;
+  * text mode, 40 and 80 columns for 24 lines,
+  * low resolution mode, 40x40 or 40x48 pixels in 16 colors;
 * floppy disks 1 and 2, `.nib` and `.dsk` formats;
 * a language card.